UKLLC/Guidebook/ukllc_book/docs/user_guide/UsingSoftware.md

 You are welcome to modify the 'r_label_helper.R' to suit your use case and to use the example syntax to apply labelling to your own subsets of tables.

 ### Specifying the version of R within RStudio
 Should you wish to change the version of R being used by RStudio.
-Ensure that if your library is setup for 4.1.3, you set R to 4.1.3 with either of the following methods, else pick the relevant option to your library.
+Ensure that if your library is setup to match the R version e.g. for 4.1.3, you need to set R to 4.1.3.
+You can do this with the following method:

 Change R within RStudio:

 1. Go to Tools > Global options
 2. Click 'Change...' under R version
 3. Click the 'Choose a specific version of R' option
-4. Select '[64-bit] C:/Program Files/R/R-4.1.3'
+4. Select the version of R.
 5. Click Okay
 6. Click Apply